-Created by Jen Barnes, ADHD Success Coach with 25+ years in the mental health field.
+Created by Jen Barnes, MSW, LICSW/LCSW, an ADHD-informed therapist with 25+ years in the mental health field.

 If you’re a high-achieving woman with ADHD, you probably don’t struggle to get things started—you struggle to stay focused, prioritize what actually matters, and finish without burning out.